The Miranda Case and the Right to Counsel

 The Miranda decision focused on the Fifth Amendment right against self-incrimination.
 It also spoke to a suspect's Sixth Amendment right to counsel.
 One of the most critical limitations the Supreme Court enumerated in the Miranda decision is the prohibition against police interrogations of detained suspects or witnesses after they have invoked their right to counsel.

 Read on to learn more about the pivotal Supreme Court case and the right to counsel that Miranda v.
 Arizona created.
-This article will discuss what the constitutional rule outlined in Miranda means for you.
-It will also explain what happens if the police commit a violation of the principles set forth in Miranda.
+This article discusses what the constitutional rule outlined in Miranda means for you.
+It also explains what happens if the police commit a violation of the principles set forth in Miranda.

 What Is the Purpose of the Miranda Warning?